CoderPenguin1-dev/Minty-Launcher/README.md

 Open the solution in Visual Studio 2022.
 Create a `Resources.resx` file in the `Properties` folder with a key called `DiscordAPI` and put in your own Discord application ID for its value.

+In the Discord Developer Portal, make a new Rich Presence resource titled `icon`.

 Build the solution from VS2022 from there.